Travelling in Contemporary Art

 Experiencing the reality of travelling

-The exhibition will be accompanied by an extensive side programme consisting of workshops, lectures, dance, theater and action days for everyone.
+The exhibition will be accompanied by a wide-ranging support programme of events and workshops including readings, dance theatre and action days for large and small visitors alike.

 Myriam Kroll, Holger Otten